-Prerequisite(s): BI 103 - BI 104 or equivalent as determined by Department Chair.
+Prerequisite(s): BI 103 and BI 104 and Bi 327 or BI 333 and BI 336.

 BI 344 - Nutrition

 An introduction to the science of nutrition focusing on biochemical foundations (carbohydrates, fats, proteins, vitamins, minerals, and phytochemicals) as they apply to human health (diet, physical activity, and healthful considerations for, for example, fluid balance, and bone and blood health).
 Eating disorders, food safety, nutrition through the life cycle, and global/cultural considerations are also covered.
 This course will be offered in alternating years.